Porcelain Toilets Make Your RV Feel Like Home (Our Top Picks)

 Most of us don’t spend a ton of time sitting on our toilets, so the idea of having a nicer one isn’t always a top priority.

-However, a toilet upgrade does a lot in making your RV feel more like home.
+However, a toilet upgrade can make your RV feel more like home.
 Toilets in stick-and-brick houses are made from porcelain.

-And, even though plastic RV toilets are styled to look like a regular toilet, it’s easy to tell the difference.
+And, even though plastic RV toilets are styled to look like regular toilets, it’s easy to tell the difference.

 2. Easier To Clean